 - saying that "Causes crash of corruption = No" is kind of odd... as it definitely corrupts data: it was only by luck that I saw some polygons just disappeared...
 If I wouldn't have noticed, my analysis would have been quite corrupted :-(...

 - I don't know which libraries are used for this opertation, but I tested it using ogr2ogr version 1.9 and then the simplify works perfectly...

-#8 Updated by Salvatore Larosa about 8 years ago
+#8 Updated by Salvatore Larosa over 8 years ago

 I confirm this is only a QGIS bug in QgsGeometry::simplify() function!

 We need to fix it in core!

 The only strange thing is that GEOS eliminates the small ring,

 instead in OGR it remains as the original layer w/out any change!

 #9 Updated by Pieter Roggemans over 8 years ago